ao link

 Previous winners include Miriam-Teak Lee (& Juliet), Amara Okereke (Les Misérables & My Fair Lady) and Jac Yarrow (Joseph and the Amazing Technicolor Dreamcoat).
 Photos by Alex Brenner.

-Entries have now closed for debut performers, directors, writers, composers and designers.
+Submissions are now closed for debut performers, directors, writers, composers and designers.

 We particularly welcome entries from outside London and all scales of professional productions are eligible.